SminemFinance21/SMINEM.FINANCE/oracle/SmindexPancakeSwapV2Oracle.md

 it is less than one hour.

-## <a id='IndexedUniswapV2Oracle-computeAverageTokenPrices-address---uint256-uint256-'></a> `computeAverageTokenPrices`
+## <a id='SmindexPancakeswapV2Oracle-computeAverageTokenPrices-address---uint256-uint256-'></a> `computeAverageTokenPrices`

 ```
 function computeAverageTokenPrices(address[] tokens, uint256 minTimeElapsed, uint256 maxTimeElapsed) returns (struct FixedPoint.uq112x112[] averagePrices)
 ```

-Returns the UQ112x112 structs representing the average price of each token in `tokens` in terms of weth.
+Returns the UQ112x112 structs representing the average price of each token in `tokens` in terms of wBNB.

-Computes the time-weighted average price of each token in terms of weth by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.
+Computes the time-weighted average price of each token in terms of wBNB by getting the current price from Uniswap and searching for a historical price which is between `minTimeElapsed` and `maxTimeElapsed` seconds old.